Alfa Romeo Mito Steering faults

 Part numbers are as follows

-The main reason for failure of the electric power steering column on the Mito is the torque position sensor failing, this can result in a groaning vibration when turning the steering wheel which will eventually lead to the steering failure light/ message illuminating on the dash display.
+The main reason for the failure of the electric power steering column on the Mito is the torque position sensor failing, this can result in a groaning vibration when turning the steering wheel which will eventually lead to the steering failure light/ message illuminating on the dash display.

 The EPS motor/control unit can also fail sometimes intermittently whereby the steering will work some times and not work at other times.

-For either of these types of failures the complete eps column will need to be replaced.
+For either of these types of failures, the complete eps column will need to be replaced.
 Our range of remanufactured exchange electric steering columns for the punto are rebuilt to the highest standards and we use some heavier duty components in the rebuild to ensure that we do not see repeat failures for the faults described the columns also come with the peace of mind with a lifetime warranty.